Rithvikbng/Sorting-tech/README.md

-Contaions all the sorting techniques
+Contains all the sorting techniques
 -Selection sort